-Whenever he found anything in any family that needed a man's hand while going from house to house for his underground work, he helped the family, by chopping firewood, cutting fodder and sweeping the yard.
-At homes where a wedding or funeral ceremony was in preparation, he helped by making cakes or butchering pigs.
+Whenever he found anything in any family that needed a

 People who saw him skinning, dismembering and gutting a pig said unanimously that he would humble a butcher's pride.
 The villagers invited him whenever they had an ox or a pig to butcher.